tock/tock-www/_posts/2018-01-09-ble-virtualization.md

 Connection-oriented channels are two-way communication channels between two devices that have setup a connection with tight timing constraints and, potentially, a shared encryption key.
-Advertising channels are for broadcast messages from lower-power devices (the advertisers) to higher-power devices (call scanners).
-In this post we're only concerned with the advertising channel.
+Advertising channels are for broadcast messages from lower-power devices (called advertisers) to higher-power devices (called scanners).
+In this post, we're only concerned with the advertising channel.

 Advertisements are typically used to broadcast messages from a low-power device, such as a beacon, to a higher-power device, such as a cell-phone.
 For example,